otp2/providers-v4/README.md

 ## Recent Updates

+* Removed provider biographical information from the working dataset for privacy considerations
 * Added NPI numbers as a unique identifier to all providers in the working dataset
 * Updated provider names in the standardized provider list for better matching
 * Added location information (building names, addresses, phone numbers) to all providers